surifirstpin/biplus_documentation/docs/README.md

 #### An Extensive View of the Business
 liberate new insights with accurate and sophisticated budgeting, analysis, modeling, and forecasting that measures the entire business and understands the level of complexities and lapses.

-#### Faster Forecasting and Analysis for Continuous Planning
+#### Active Forecasting and Analysis for Endless Planning

 Active planning automates data collection to ensure you’re always working with fresh data.
 This allows you to spend more time on analysis, delivering deeper insights and becoming a better business partner to the entire company.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTUzMTkyNDM5NiwtMzc3NDk5MzEsMTg4OD
+eyJoaXN0b3J5IjpbLTE3MzQ4OTc0MTIsLTM3NzQ5OTMxLDE4OD
-c4NzMzOSwxMzExMDE3MTMwLDEzNDMzNzA1NzgsLTI2NjA4Nzkx
+g3ODczMzksMTMxMTAxNzEzMCwxMzQzMzcwNTc4LC0yNjYwODc5
-NSwtMjA3Mjg1MTA4NSw0MjQzNTc4MzFdfQ==
+MTUsLTIwNzI4NTEwODUsNDI0MzU3ODMxXX0=
 -->